I had just shut my church down, putting to end five years of planting, struggling and depleting our retirement.

 I prayed as my church members, many of whom I’d won to Christ, scattered to the four winds.
 I prayed they’d find welcoming congregations and stay faithful in their Christian walk now without me to continually bug them.

 And then I sat and waited on God.

 It’s tough when you’re waiting on God.
-The tough part is mainly continuing to believe He is still at work in your life, that there’s some goal or outcome He’s preparing you for.
-You tell yourself He’s at work, but begin to wonder if that’s just wishful thinking.
+The tough part is mainly continuing to believe He’s still at work in your life, that there’s some goal or outcome He’s preparing you for.
+You tell yourself He surely must be at work, but begin to wonder if that’s just wishful thinking.

 …because sometimes it hurts too much to keep hoping.
 It would be easier just to give up on hoping, and embrace your “new normal”.
 Take your place among the wreckage where you deserve to be, and look on while He works wonders through others.